Gaftherman/My-Custom-Dropper/README.md

 - ⚠️This use a custom entity, so you need to restart the map for it to work properly.

+- ⚠️This shit can cause lag x[.
+Every time an ammo box is created, it can cause some lag.

 ## Credits

 * Base of this code [Cubemath Dropper plugin](https://github.com/CubeMath/UCHFastDL2/blob/master/svencoop/scripts/plugins/cubemath/Dropper.as)